 Driving on snow-covered roads

-- Step on the accelerator gradually and start slowly.
+- When starting, gently press the accelerator and begin moving slowly.

 If you get stuck on a snow-covered road

 - If your tires skid or get stuck in fresh snow, slowly move the car back and forth tread down the snow around the tires.

 - If you find a gravel box at the roadside, scatter the gravel around the driving wheel.

 When you get stuck in heavy snowfall and cannot move

 - If you’re in a whiteout such as a snowstorm, turn on your hazard lamps and stop at a safe place.